 In 2012 and 2013, teams of mules led by U.S. Forest Service employees were used to pack out snow fence debris.
 Forest Service regulations prohibit the use of motorized vehicles in designated Wilderness Areas.

 Charlie Hopton celebrates cleanup of snow-fence material from one area of the Pass summit.
 His wife and IPF Board Secretary Heather Hopton was a major advocate of this long-term project before she passed away in 2004.

+Snow fence removal work has been underway for years.
 The snow fence was part of a water development project dating back to the 1960s.
 The original intent was for the snow fence to create dense windrows of snow and ice that would melt off slowly, thereby allowing for more spring runoff to be captured in Colorado's reservoirs and aquifers.
 For reasons that remain obscure, the project was discontinued, and the half-assembled snow fence was abandoned on the ridges surrounding the Pass summit.
 The fencing, consisting of metal sheets and bars 12- to 15-feet-long, remained on the fragile alpine tundra where it was left, choking out plant life and creating a safety hazard and an aesthetic nightmare.